Fantom-foundation/go-lachesis/docs/consensus.rst

 So this algorithm doesn't need a leader.
 All participants run the algorithm locally, process rounds at their own speed, and end up outputting the same batches of ordered events.
-Babble takes these batches of events and projects them onto a blockchain.
+Lachesis takes these batches of events and projects them onto a blockchain.

 Blockchain